rubak714/DevOps-Projects-K8s-Terraform-Helm-GCP-CI-CD/README.md

-# Deutsche Bank Merchant Solutions – Junior Position Solutions
+# DevOps Real-time Problems and Solutions

 This repository contains Junior level solutions.
 I kept the task copies in `Junior/*` for submission and placed runnable GitHub Actions under `.github/workflows/`, so it can be tested in GitHub Actions CI in a private repo.